bobbingwide/fizzie/README.md

 ## Notes
 The theme is designed for use on wp-a2z.org.

-It implements template parts which depend on external components
+It implements template parts which depend on external components.
+For example
 - a2z pagination requires oik-a2z plugin
 - breadcrumbs requires sb-breadcrumbs-block

 The CSS is minimal; just enough to make it look OK on my laptop and external monitor.

-It took two days to create the category template.
+Responsibility for responsive styling is left to Gutenberg / WordPress core functionality.

-A fully working version of the theme is going to take some time.
+### Block overrides

-Fizzie contains a number of overrides to Gutenberg server rendered blocks which don't behave the way I expected.
+Fizzie contains a number of overrides to Gutenberg server rendered blocks which didn't behave the way I expected.
 These overrides should continue to work even when the PRs to fix the bugs have been implemented.

 Improvement areas include:

-- core/query-loop - uses main query when used outside of core/query
+* core/query-loop - uses main query when used outside of core/query
-- core/query-pagination - uses the main query when used outside of core/query
+* core/query-pagination - uses the main query when used outside of core/query
-- core/block - handle recursion
+* core/block - handle recursion
-- core/post-hierarchical-terms - cater for invalid taxonomy
+* core/post-hierarchical-terms - cater for invalid taxonomy
-- core/navigation-link - set current-menu-item class for current request
+* core/navigation-link - set current-menu-item class for current request
-- core/navigation - tbc
+* core/navigation - tbc
-- core/template-part - handle recursion
+* core/template-part - handle recursion
-- core/post-content - handle recursion
+* core/post-content - handle recursion
-- core/post-excerpt - append missing `</div>`
+* core/post-excerpt - append missing `</div>`

-For more see issue #25 and/or the includes folder
+For more information see https://github.com/bobbingwide/fizzie/issues/25 and/or the includes folder.

 ## References